gives me the relationship I want!"

 If I ask persistently enough, the feeling will come.
 Then I merely make a determination to keep the feeling present and stay with the feeling.

-All day I've been training my mind.
-Now before falling to sleep, I might say to myself:
+Before falling to sleep, I might say to myself:

 "I go to sleep with trust as my friend!
 I will awaken with trust as my partner!"